steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuSourceRoot Key Follow](../images/Creating-a-Mod-Matrix-MenuSourceRoot-KeyFollow.png)

-7. Duplicate the Pitch Env template, then rename the duplicate to "User Env" and set its properties and template parameters as follows.
+7. Duplicate the Pitch Env template, then rename the duplicate to "User Env" and set its properties and template parameters as follows:

 #### Properties